 Many cryptocurrency networks face significant scaling challenges.
 As the Bitcoin network continues to develop and grow, certain technical issues might be uncovered, and the troubleshooting and resolution of such issues requires the attention and efforts of Bitcoin's global development community.
 A number of second layer technology solutions have been recently promoted to resolve this problem by, among other things, enabling faster transactions: in August 2017, the Bitcoin network underwent a hard fork that resulted in the creation of a new digital asset network called Bitcoin Cash.
 This hard fork was contentious, and as a result some users of the Bitcoin Cash network may harbor ill will toward the Bitcoin network.
 These users may attempt to negatively impact the use or adoption of the Bitcoin network.
 Also in August 2017, the Bitcoin network was upgraded with a technical feature known as "Segregated Witness" that, among other things, potentially doubles the transactions per second that can be handled on-chain and enables so-called second layer solutions, such as the Lightning Network or payment channels, that have the potential to substantially increase transaction throughput (i.e., millions of transactions per second).
-As of the date of this annual report, digital wallets and intermediaries that support Segregated Witness or Lightning Network-like technologies do not yet have material adoption.
+As of the date of this annual report, digital wallets and intermediaries that support Segregated Witness or Lightning Network-like technologies have not yet been adopted by a significant portion of the digital asset community.
 In 2021, the Bitcoin protocol implemented the Taproot upgrade to add enhanced support for complex transactions on the network such as multi-signature transactions, which require two or more parties to execute a transaction on the Bitcoin network.
-Prior to the upgrade, multi-signature transactions indistinguishable from regular transactions, and enabled or privacy.
+Prior to the upgrade, multi-signature transactions were historically slow, expensive, and easily identifiable.
+Taproot is intended to reduce the amount of data written to a block and makes multi-signature transactions indistinguishable from regular transactions, adding an enhanced layer of privacy.
 This upgrade may fail to work as expected, which could lead to a decline in support and price of Bitcoin.
-Unfortunately, there is no assurance that the digital asset community will accept these solutions or that these solutions will work as expected or effecti
+Unfortunately, there is no assurance that the digital asset community will accept these solutions or that these solutions will work as expected or effectively resolve these problems.